 - Does it prove readiness, or just log activity?
 "Ran 12 sessions" says a rep showed up.
 "Can hold the Acme renewal" says they are ready.
 Only the second one staffs a deal.

-- Is practice connected to a curriculum?
+- Is practice part of the learning path?
 One-off drills fade.
-Practice tied to a playbook, a certification, and a re-cert cadence sticks.
+Practice tied to the lesson, quiz, and completion requirements sticks.

 - Does it fit the stack you already run?
 It has to plug into your CRM, call recorder, LMS, and SSO.
 The best tool is the one reps open every day, not the one that needs a six-week rollout before anyone practices.